A guest post by Dr Kaylene Henderson

 And that’s when the magic happens.
 To truly make our children’s lives easier, their days calmer and their moods happier, we don’t need to make their anxiety disappear.
 We just need to help them master it.

 Dr Kaylene Henderson is a medically trained Child and Adolescent Psychiatrist, trusted professional development provider for the early years sector and a leading parenting expert.
-She provides a host of resources for parents at her website adoseofawesomeness.com She is joining colleagues Allison Davies and Maggie Dent at Maggie’s Calming Today’s Anxious Kids conference series, which is running in Adelaide (1st October 2022) and Melbourne (4th March 2023).
+She provides a host of resources for parents at her website adoseofawesomeness.com She joins colleagues Allison Davies and Maggie Dent onstage at Maggie’s Calming Today’s Anxious Kids conference.
+Keep an eye on our upcoming events to catch the next event`near you.

 Image credit: ©️ goodluz /Adobe Stock – stock.adobe.com